 Getting A Proper Grip Before You Draw Your Gun

-You need to train at disengaging any retention systems that are built into your holster.
+As a part of that step 1, you need to train at disengaging any retention systems that are built into your holster and acquiring the best grip you can before you even begin to remove the firearm from the holster.
 You may need to unsnap a snap, push a button, twist the gun to release, or something else entirely, depending on your concealed carry holster.
-Since each gun holster is different we can't address that step of the draw but its worth noting as something you need to work on.
+Since each gun holster is different we can't address that step of the draw but it is worth noting as something you need to work on.

-The first step to getting a proper grip is to drive the thumb of your strong hand down between your body and the firearm so as to position the thumb where it will actually be in your final grip. (*Disclaimer: I'm assuming you are using a right handed holster if you are right handed and a left handed holster if you are left handed.
-If you are using a reverse configuration then: Consider changing it … more on that in a different article & Drive the fingers down between the gun and the body instead of the thumb).
+The first step to getting a proper grip is to drive the thumb of your strong hand down between your body and the firearm so as to position the thumb where it will actually be in your final grip. (*Disclaimer: I'm assuming you are using a right-handed holster if you are right-handed and a left-handed holster if you are left-handed.
+If you are using a reverse configuration then: Consider changing it … or just Drive the fingers down between the gun and the body instead of the thumb).

-Rest your trigger finger straight across what would be the trigger guard and frame so as the firearm clears the holster the finger will naturally sit outside the trigger guard against the frame of the gun.
+Rest your trigger finger straight across what would be the frame so as the firearm clears the holster the finger will naturally sit outside the trigger guard against the frame of the gun.

 As soon as your gun clears the holster your next objective is to position the firearm to be aligned with the target.
-You never know when you may have to fire your self-defense weapon before you can fully extend your firearm or if you may be so close to the target that it is more tactical to fire from a close combat position.
-This position is where the firearm is close to the body with the heel of the hand resting on or against the base of your rib-cage.
+You may have to fire your self-defense weapon before you can fully extend your firearm.
+More on this close, retention position later.

 Use the Body for Stability

-Throughout the draw you want to keep the gun hand close to your body moving it against the body.
-This will create greater stability both for the sake of the draw and should you need to fire in close combat position.
+Throughout the draw, you want to keep the gun hand close to your body.
+This will create greater stability, consistency, and be safer as it decreases the chances of muzzling an innocent person nearby.

 Do This the Same Way Every Time